0x16h/cryogenix.net-www/src/RET_level1.md

 Oops!

 I hope you enjoyed this lesson, and appreciate any feedback or ideas for subsequent levels and tutorials.
+Apologies for any technical errors, AT&T syntax is not my native language.